Trending posts about natural heartburn relief

 When to see a doctor about heartburn

-See a doctor immediately of you have severe chest pain, especially if you also have pain in your arm or jaw or have difficulty breathing.
-Otherwise, see a doctor if you experience heartburn more than twice a week.
+See a doctor immediately if you have severe chest pain, especially if you also have pain in your arm or jaw or have difficulty breathing.
+Otherwise, see a doctor if you experience heartburn more than twice a week or you are worried about your symptoms.

 About Heartburn Help & Natural Heartburn Relief

-We believe that natural heartburn relief, or even cure, can be achieved by most people, and hopefully that includes you!
-And you can do this by avoiding your heartburn trigger foods, reducing your lifestyle risk factors and maybe trying a few alternative remedies for natural heartburn relief.
+We believe that natural heartburn relief, or even cure, can be achieved by most people, and hopefully, that includes you!
+And you can do this by eating sensibly, avoiding your heartburn trigger foods, reducing your lifestyle risk factors and maybe trying a few alternative remedies for natural heartburn relief.
 Find out more about us.